 This website is specifically for those who are either:

-Graduates who have just graduated and are in the process of repaying their debt.
+Graduates who have just graduated and are in the process of repaying their debt

 Getting started with studentloans.gov

-In order to log into the website you need an FSA ID, here are the steps to help you get an FSA ID:
+To log into the website you need an FSA ID, here are the steps to help you get an FSA ID:

-Fill up the form by going to fsaid.ed.gov
+Fill the form available on fsaid.ed.gov page.

-Verify your age stating that you are at least 13 years old
+Verify your age stating that you are at least 13 years old.

-Create a username, password and also provide your email address.
-This ID created will act as an electronic signature in case you would like to apply for financial aid or sign a loan promissory note or any other legal document through the website.
+Create a username, password, and also provide your email address.
+This ID created will act as an electronic signature in case you would like to apply for financial aid or sign a promissory loan note or any other legal document through the website.

-After obtaining this FSA ID you can file a FAFSA right away.
+After obtaining this FSA ID, you can file a FAFSA right away.
 It should be noted that there might be a delay in login with other US Department Education websites using the same FSA ID.

 What can I do with studentloans.gov?

-As discussed earlier this website is your one-stop to manage your federal loans, let's get into detail with everything you can do once logged into this site:
+As discussed earlier, this website is your one-stop to manage your federal loans, let's get into detail with everything you can do once logged into this site: